marwahmh/YCSB_DocumentDBs/README.md

 to run test:

 ./bin/ycsb run couchdb -P workloads/workloada -p hosts="127.0.0.1" -p url="http://Admin:password@127.0.0.1:5984" -p recordcount=10000 -p threadcount=1 -p operationcount=10000 -s > LA1.txt

+• -P workloads/workloada: Specifies the workload configuration file.
+• -p hosts: Host address for CouchDB.
+• -p url: URL with admin credentials for CouchDB.
+• -p recordcount: Number of records to load.
+• -p threadcount: Number of threads to use.
+• -s > LA1.txt: Outputs results to LA1.txt.

+Alternatively, you can use our runMult.sh script to run multiple workloads.

+## YCSB on CouchBase,

+1. Install the Couchbase server from the official website https://www.couchbase.com/downloads/?family=couchbase-server

+2. cd ycsb-couchbase

+3. run 'mvn clean package'

+4. to run a specific workload, run the following command

+bin/run.sh -w workloads/workloada -R $record_count -O $record_count -G $thread_count > "$LOG_FILE" 2>&1

+• -O : Number of Operations.
+• -R : Number of records.
+• -G threadcount: Number of threads to use.

+5. Alternatively, you can use our runMult.sh script to run several workloads.